sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_2.rst

 Importing data from other statistics packages
 *********************************************

-The commands listed above are the main ones we’ll need for data files in this book.
+The commands listed above are the main ones we will need for data files in this book.
 But in real life we have many more possibilities.
 For example, you might want to read data files in from other statistics programs.
-Since SPSS is probably the most widely used statistics package in psychology, it’s worth mentioning that jamovi can also import SPSS data files (file extension ``.sav``).
+Since SPSS is probably the most widely used statistics package in psychology, it is worth mentioning that jamovi can also import SPSS data files (file extension ``.sav``).
 Just follow the instructions above for how to open a CSV file, but this time navigate to the ``.sav`` file you want to import.